Brussels: Libraries

 Brussels has a number of public or private-owned libraries on its territory.
 Most public libraries in Brussels fall under the competence of the Communities and are usually separated between French-speaking and Dutch-speaking institutions, although some are mixed.

 The Royal Library of Belgium (KBR) is the national library of Belgium and one of the most prestigious libraries in the world.
-It owns several collections of historical importance, like the famous Fétis archives, and is the depository for all books ever published in Belgium or abroad by Belgian authors.
+It owns several collections of historical importance, like the Fétis archives, and is the depository for all books ever published in Belgium or abroad by Belgian authors.
 It is located on the Mont des Arts/Kunstberg in central Brussels, near the Central Station.

 There are several academic libraries and archives in Brussels.
 The libraries of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) constitute the largest ensemble of university libraries in the city.
 In addition to the Solbosch location, there are branches in La Plaine/Het Plein and Erasme/Erasmus.
 Other academic libraries include those of Saint-Louis University, Brussels and the Catholic University of Louvain (UCLouvain).